 - Outside temperature: The colder the outside air, the more heat is transferred away from a vehicle.
 Thus, more energy is required to heat a vehicle’s cabin.
 EVs use the least amount of energy for heating and cooling in the 55-75 degree Fahrenheit range.
 A vehicle idling in zero degree weather will require more electricity to heat the cabin than a vehicle idling in freezing, 32 degree weather.

 - Accessory draw (onboard electronics, sound system, etc.): Perhaps one of the least quantifiable variables here is the amount of energy required to run onboard computers and other accessories in a car.
-This can consume anywhere from 500 watts to more than a kilowatt, depending on the car, but many anecdotes and experiments suggest that around 1 kW an hour is standard.
+This can consume anywhere from 500 watts to more than a kilowatt, depending on the car.

 How does this all play out practically?
 Let’s take for example an EV with a resistive heater, like the Volkswagen e-Golf.
 It is a small car with a small battery, and a small cabin to heat.
 Because of its resistive heating elements, all heat generated for the cabin costs the same regardless of whether or not the vehicle is moving.
 Drivers report approximately 1.5-2.5 kW of heater draw in outside temperatures from 35 to 15 degrees Fahrenheit.
 With 50% charge on a 32kWh battery, that translates to between 6.5-10.5 hours of heat on a 15-35 degree day; double that on a full charge.